arturcarvalho/tutorial-1/README.md

 Let's point out a few things here:

 - Hammer loves [Function Components](https://www.robinwieruch.de/react-function-component).
 We'll make extensive use of [React Hooks](https://reactjs.org/docs/hooks-intro.html) as we go and these are only enabled in function components.
 You're free to use class components, but we recommend avoiding them unless you need their special capabilities.
 - Hammer's `<Link>` tag, in its most basic usage, takes a single `to` attribute.
-That `to` attribute will point to a _Named Route_.
-The function you call is the same as the `name` attribute on the `<Route>`:
+That `to` attribute calls a _named route function_ in order to generate the correct URL.
+The function has the same name as the `name` attribute on the `<Route>`:

     `<Route path="/about" page={AboutPage} name="about" />`

-  If you don't like the name that `hammer generate` used for your route, feel free to change it!
-Named routes are awesome because if you ever change the path associated with a route, you need only change it in `Router.js` and every link using named routes will still point to the correct place.
+  If you don't like the name that `hammer generate` used for your route, feel free to change it in `Routes.js`!
+Named routes are awesome because if you ever change the path associated with a route, you need only change it in `Routes.js` and every link using a named route function will still point to the correct place.
+You can also pass a string to the `to` attribute, but you'll lose out on all the Hammer goodness that named routes provide.

-Once we get to the About page we don't have any way to get back so lets add a link there as well:
+Once we get to the About page we don't have any way to get back so let's add a link there as well:

 ```javascript
 // web/src/pages/AboutPage/AboutPage.js